Yandex Cloud

 1. Connect to your cluster as admin.

-2. Get the list of databases:
+2. Get a list of databases:

 SHOW DATABASES;